 Gluten refers to a variety of proteins naturally found in cereal grains, such as wheat, barley, and rye.

-Symptoms of gluten intolerance are broad and may include digestive issues, inflamed skin, and neurological problems.
+Symptoms of gluten-related disorders are broad and may include digestive issues, inflamed skin, and neurological problems.

-If you suspect that you have an intolerance to gluten, consult a qualified healthcare provider.
+If you suspect that you have a gluten-related disorder, consult a qualified healthcare professional.